FOSSEE/st-scripts/getting-started-files/script.rst

   f

 The file object shows, the file which is open and the mode (read or write) in which it is open.
+Notice that it is open in read only mode, here.

 We shall first learn to read the whole file into a single variable.
 Later, we shall look at reading it line-by-line.
 We use